kwong0419/winter-2025-technical-interview-practice/lesson02-strings/README.md

 Today we'll be looking at a data type called "string."
 Why does data have different types?
 What are some advantages that would bring?

+- Different data types have different properties and methods that are used to manipulate the data.
+- Different data types have different memory requirements and storage capacities.
+- Different data types have different performance characteristics.

 ## Lecture Content (20 minutes)

 ### String Basics